 Paul Gauguin’s “Where did we come from?
 What are we?
 Where are we going?” was his masterpiece.
 We know this because he told us so.
 He wrote, “It surpasses all my preceding ones.
 I shall never do anything better, or even like it.”
 And at 4 ½ by 13 feet, it’s his largest painting.
 Seriously, it’s huge.
 It’s also, as you might imagine, one that the Museum of Fine Arts, Boston is most proud to own.
 And, as happens when paintings are rock stars, it spends most of its life on the road.
 So in the few and far between moments when the painting is back at home, I always jump at the chance to give a talk on it.
 It seems like it should be a gimme, so big and so clearly jam-packed with symbolism that all I have to do is call on my memorized bullet points – this means this, that means that, and bingo, the talk writes itself.

-But then I get closer to the talk, and that’s when I always remember, time and again, that I have no clue what to say about it.
+But then I get closer and closer to the talk date, and that’s when I always remember, time and again, that I have no clue what to say about it.
 None.
 And my art history education is surprisingly, and annoyingly, little help.
 Is it religious?
 Allegorical?
 Anthropological?
 Profound?
-Is it an authentic slice of Polynesian life painted by a man freshly unyoked from the pressures of the modern industrialized European city, and therefore in the best position to see it clearly?
+Is it an authentic slice of Polynesian life that was painted by a man freshly unyoked from the pressures of modern industrialized European society, and therefore in the best position to see it clearly?
 Or is it a romanticized, blatantly fictional cultural appropriation of what he’d hoped to find?

 Fortunately, Gauguin did leave a decoder ring of sorts.
 In letters to friends, he offered his own idiosyncratic translations.
-Some are actually relatively straightforward, as you may have already deduced: as we move from left to right, in the tradition of a Christian fresco, we see the three figures that represent the questions posed by the title: a sleeping baby, where we all come from, a group of adolescents, including the teenage boy who reaches for a piece of fruit – dead center, where we are.
-On the right hand side sits an elderly woman who holds her head, side-eyeing the rest of the scene, resigned to where we’re all going, and consequently, in Gauguin’s words, completing the story.
+And some are actually relatively straightforward, as you may have already deduced: as we move from left to right, in the tradition of a Christian fresco, we see the three figures that represent the questions posed by the title: a sleeping baby, where we all come from, a group of adolescents, including the teenage boy who reaches for a piece of fruit – dead center, where we are.
+And on the left side sits an elderly woman who holds her head, side-eyeing the rest of the scene and resigned to where we’re all going, consequently, in Gauguin’s words, completing the story.
 To her upper right is a blue statue, clearly non-Western, although nothing more specific than that, that Gauguin described as “The Beyond.”
 In the furthest lower-left hand corner is a white bird with a lizard in its talons, which is, according to Gauguin, a symbol of the futility of words.

-In Gauguin’s case, Tahiti was seen through his emotional lens of escape, exoticism, eroticism, Pagan spirituality, and everything else that non-Western culture represented, and not just to him – don't forget, thinking back to Kirchner, how seductive the pull of the “primitive” was for industrialized Westerners.
+And in Gauguin’s case, Tahiti was seen through his emotional lens of escape, exoticism, eroticism, Pagan spirituality, and everything else that non-Western culture represented, and not just to him – don't forget, thinking back to Kirchner, how seductive the pull of the “primitive” was for industrialized Westerners.
 Gauguin called his style Synthetism, referencing this synthesis between observation and feeling.
-It was characterized by a dreamy sense of mystery and depth, nonacademic and childlike references like folk art and stained glass, flattened space that was meant to visually reject reality, an ambiguous use of symbols, and, like the German Expressionists, a powerful, emotional, and anti-naturalistic use of color.
+It was characterized by this dreamy sense of mystery and depth, nonacademic and childlike references like folk art and stained glass, flattened space that was meant to visually reject reality, an ambiguous use of symbols, and, like the German Expressionists would use, a powerful, emotional, and anti-naturalistic use of color.

 There’s a kind of childlike humility expressed that speaks, so poignantly, to how Gauguin had hoped this world would be.
-And I feel it myself when the painting is safely back home, the sense that I want to be near it, and place my trust in something I don’t understand, even as I try and crack its code, and even as it continues to withhold any answers from me.
+And I gotta say, I feel it myself when the painting is safely back home, the sense that I want to be near it, and place my trust in something that I don’t understand, even as I try to crack its code, and even as it continues to withhold any answers from me.
 But then, what can you expect from a painting that only asks questions?